 The area attracts more than 400,000 visitors annually and a good starting point for all is the Elan Valley Visitor Centre (run by DCWW) which has a wide variety of information and educational and interactive resources.

 For those wishing to stay in the area the nearby town of Rhayader has a wide choice of accommodation and facilities.
 The Elan Estate can also offer self catering accommodation in cottages and farmhouses on the Estate.
 You should also check out our joint website for things to do and see on the Elan Valley throughout the year: www.elanvalley.org.uk

 Is the largest single area of land owned by any of the national water companies and has been managed to protect the quality and quantity of the reservoired water since 1892.
 The 70 square miles of moorland, bog, woodland, river and reservoir are of national importance for their diversity of lower plants and the Estate is the most important area for land birds in Wales.

 The Estate consists of rounded hills dissected by steep valleys, many of which are covered in deciduous woodland dominated by Sessile Oak.
 The better soils of the valley bottoms are now mostly submerged under the reservoirs.
 These habitats are grazed with the traditional Welsh Mountain sheep which are small, very hardy and can tolerate harsh mountain conditions.
 The sheep do not have docked tails, the naturally long tails protect their udders from chilling winds.

-The gathering of sheep still takes place largely on horseback with the help of several collie dogs and if you are able to view this farming activity it is quite the spectacle.
+The gathering of sheep still takes place using quads and horseback with the help of several collie dogs and if you are able to view this farming activity it is quite the spectacle.

 There are still a handful of semi-wild Welsh Mountain Ponies on the hills of the Elan Valley.
 This breed of pony were often taken to be pit ponies in the South Wales coal mines.